 Lippmann’s greatest point was that the press and modern democracy ultimately “rest on the foundation of the informed citizen who makes decisions based on rational, objective criteria and that the news media are perhaps the most crucial source of this information.”

-The increased power of social media companies has reshaped the way the news is filtered.
-Facebook and its algorithm continue to trend fake stories after firing its human editors.
-The Washington Post found that during Aug.
+The power of social media has reshaped the way the news is filtered.
+These companies don’t always publicize accurate news.
+Facebook has trended multiple fake stories this year.
+The Washington Post found that between Aug.
 31 and Sep.
 22, they had “uncovered five trending stories that were indisputably fake and three that were profoundly inaccurate”.

 On Aug.
 29, the vice president of global operations for Facebook, Justin Osofsky, issued an apology to CBS News for trending a fake story over Fox News Anchor Megyn Kelly.
 The story, which came from the right-wing website End The Fed, claimed that Kelly was fired from the network for being “a closet liberal” in favor of supporting Hillary Clinton.
 The social network then trended a story from a 911/hoax site claiming the collapse of the World Trade Center was an inside job, citing “controlled explosions” as the culprit.